Microsoft Copilot $21 now $18/user/month + 1 month free

 6. Once all the fields are confirmed, select Process > Post to record depreciation in both the FA subledger and general ledger.

-To Post Depreciation Manually from the Fixed Asset G/L Journal
+Option 2: Post Depreciation Manually Using the Fixed Asset G/L Journal

 1. Search for Fixed Asset G/L Journal in the global search.